laminlabs/bionty-base/docs/index.md

 Get started:

 - [Quickstart](tutorials/quickstart) walks you through interacting with genes, proteins, species, and cell types.
+- Browse the full [API reference](api).
 - Check out [guides](guides/index) that address common questions, use cases or problems.
-- Browse the full [API reference](api).
-- See additional specific [examples](examples/index) and developer documentation.
 - See the [changelog](changelog).

 ```{toctree}